FujoWebDev/lexicon-guestbook/README.md

 ### Lexicon

 - [x] Allow hiding guestbook submissions
+- [x] Return information on submissions visibility in queries
-- [ ] Return information on submissions visibility in queries
+- [ ] Return information on submissions visibility in guestbooks list
-- [ ] Allow blocking users
+- [x] Allow blocking users
 - [ ] Allow restricting which URLs a guestbook is displayable on

 ### AppView